canonical/kafka-operator/docs/how-to/h-cluster-migration/h-cluster-migration.md

 This How-To guide covers executing a cluster migration to a Charmed Apache Kafka deployment using MirrorMaker 2.0.

 The MirrorMaker runs on the new (destination) cluster as a process on each Juju unit in an active/passive setup.
-It acts as a consumer from an existing cluster and a producer to the Charmed Apache Kafka cluster.
+It acts as a consumer from an existing cluster (source) and a producer to the Charmed Apache Kafka cluster (target).
 Data and consumer offsets for all existing topics will be synced **one-way** in parallel (one process on each unit) until both clusters are in-sync, with all data replicated across both in real-time.

 [note]
 For a brief explanation of how MirrorMaker works, see the [MirrorMaker explanation]() page.
 [/note]

 ## Pre-requisites